Open today from 11:00 a.m. to 7:00 p.m.

 Sound Exhibitions

-Air Traces is an immersive sound installation that explores the relationship between breathing, air, and memory in the context of Medellín’s urban ecology.
-Conceived as a relational space, the work invites visitors to interact with the sonic environment through body movement and breathing, while following movement and interaction guidelines projected in the room.
-Inspired by the practice of deep listening — developed by American composer Pauline Oliveros — which Alarcón has embraced in her artistic and research work, this installation seeks to deepen the connection with our shared aerial environment through attentive and embodied listening.
+Traces of Air is an immersive sound installation that investigates the interconnection between breath, air, and memory within the context of Medellín’s urban ecosystem.
+The work is designed as a relational space, inviting visitors to engage with the sound environment through body movement and breathing, while following patterns of movement and interaction that are projected within the gallery.
+Drawing inspiration from the practice of deep listening, as developed by American composer Pauline Oliveros, which Alarcón has embraced in her artistic and research endeavors, this installation strives to enhance the connection with our shared aerial environment through attentive and embodied listening.

 Curated by: Jorge Barco